blindsidenetworks/oae-meetups/README.md

 Moderators of the meetup are users in the group who have _MANAGER_ access and regular users are those listed as having _MEMBER_ access in the 'Members' tab of the group.

+Note: This is overidden if **Enable all moderator capability** is enabled

+All members of the group are notified when a group member has started/joined the group meetup.

+For help using BBB visit the [help page](https://bigbluebutton.org/videos/) or click the '?' symbol when in the client.

+## Help
+**Q**: 504 Gateway Time-out Error

+**A**: The BigBlueButton server URL and/or secret is invalid and a connection could not be made.
+Try running `bbb-conf --secret` again
+       and ensure that you have the correct values.
+If it still does not work, ensure that your BBB server is setup correctly.

+**Q**: I can't see the meetups button in the left menu and I am sure I enabled and installed Meetups properly!

+**A**: The browser most likely still has a cached copy of the page.
+Try clearing the cache and reloading the page.